African Australians

+African Australians are Australians descended from any peoples of Sub-Saharan Africa, including naturalised Australians who are immigrants from various regions in Sub-Saharan Africa and descendants of such immigrants.
+At the 2021 census, the number of ancestry responses categorised within Sub-Saharan African ancestral groups as a proportion of the total population amounted to 1.3%.
+Note that Australian official statistics are based on country of origin not race; hence, Sub-Saharan African immigrants of European descent (such as White South Africans) and their descendants are included as African Australians.

-African Australians refers to Australians who were born on the African continent and migrated to Australia, or who have or had an immediate ancestor who made such a migration.
-Large-scale immigration from Africa to Australia is only a recent phenomenon, with Europe and Asia traditionally being the largest sources of migration to Australia.
-Data from the 2016 Australian census shows that the predominant country of birth by far for residents of Australia from Africa was South Africa; however African Australians come from diverse ethnic, cultural, linguistic, religious, educational and employment backgrounds.
+Large-scale immigration from Sub-Saharan Africa to Australia is only a recent phenomenon, with Europe and Asia traditionally being the largest sources of migration to Australia.
+African Australians come from diverse ethnic, cultural, linguistic, religious, educational and employment backgrounds.

 History

-Large-scale immigration from Africa to Australia is only a recent phenomenon, with Europe and Asia traditionally being the largest sources of migration to Australia.
+Large-scale immigration from Sub-Saharan Africa to Australia is only a recent phenomenon, with Europe and Asia traditionally being the largest sources of migration to Australia.

 Coins minted by the Tanzanian medieval kingdom of Kilwa Sultanate have been found on the Wessel Islands.
-This indicates trade with Africa as early as the 12th century.
 They are the oldest foreign artefacts ever discovered in Australia.
 Other people descended from African emigrants later arrived indirectly via the First Fleet and 19th century multicultural maritime industry.
 Notable examples are Billy Blue, John Caesar, and Black Jack Anderson.

 Migrants from Mauritius have also been arriving in Australia since before federation in 1901.
 They came as convicts, prospectors who sought Victoria's goldfields, or skilled sugar workers who significantly helped to develop Queensland's sugar industry.

+Following the 1823 Demerara Slave Rebellion in British Guiana, several hundreds of enslaved Africans who had participated in the rebellion were deported to Queensland, Australia.

 The Special Commonwealth African Assistance Plan enabled students from British Commonwealth African countries, including from Ghana, to travel to Australia during the mid-1960s.
 More than 70 percent of those from West African countries remained in Australia following military coup d'états in their countries of birth.

-However, immigration from Africa to Australia generally remained limited until the 1990s, thus compared to other established European and American countries, African Australian community remains new in the country itself.
+However, immigration from Sub-Saharan Africa to Australia generally remained limited until the 1990s, thus compared to other established European and American countries, African Australian community remains new in the country itself.

 In 2005–06, permanent settler arrivals to Australia included 4,000 South Africans and 3,800 Sudanese, constituting the sixth and seventh largest sources of migrants, respectively.